Advisory Committees

 Austin, TX 78714-9347

-DSHS will notify applicants if they have been selected once the agency solicitation process is complete.
+DSHS will notify applicants if they have been selected to serve as a member of the committee once the solicitation process is complete.

 New Advisory Committee Member Training Modules